liuggio/StatsDClientBundle/README.md

 ```

+## The Flow

-The Collector shall collect the data classes that have a tag 'collector'
+The CollectorService collects all the collector classes that have a tag `data_collector` in their definition
-so that one can call each Request / Response / Exception

-The flow is this:

-1. A listener `` StatsDCollectorListener is subscribed to kernel events,
+1. A listener `StatsDCollectorListener` is subscribed to kernel events,

-2. When called `call` StatsDCollectorService passing Response Exception Request
+2. When an Event is thrown, `StatsDCollectorService` is called withe arguments (Response, Request, Exception)

-3. `` StatsDCollectorService calls all registered collectors StatsCollectorInterface `type`
+3. `StatsDCollectorService`  calls all registered collectors that have `StatsCollectorInterface`

-4. `` StatsDCollectorService sends all data to StatsDClientService
+4. `StatsDCollectorService` sends all data to StatsDClientService

-5. StatsDClientService provides to send to the server
+5. `StatsDClientService` provides to send to the server

-6. graphite can have on your monitor all data and all that happens in your application symfony2
+6. On Graphite you'll have all data and all that happens in your application symfony2